A First Timer’s Guide To The Markets of Marrakech

 Download Offline Maps Of Marrakech Medina Morocco!

-If are are a bit unsure about venturing off into the depths of the Marrakech markets on your own, a good idea is to book a walking tour of the markets of Marrakech first.
+If you’re a bit unsure about venturing off into the depths of the Marrakech markets on your own (which is totally normal!), a good idea is to book a walking tour of the markets of Marrakech first.

-This was our original plan of action, but our tour was cancelled because it was Eid.
-So we had to book the tour instead for our second day in Marrakech.
+This was my original plan, but my tour was cancelled because it was the holiday Eid.
+So I had to re-book the tour instead for my second day in Marrakech.
+I can’t tell you how much better I felt getting around the market after the tour compared to before.

 The Marrakech Market Seems Bigger Than It Is

-For example, the Secret Garden seems so far from Jemaa El-Fnaa, but we somehow managed to walk by both those destinations several times a day!
+For example, the Secret Garden seems so far from Jemaa El-Fnaa, but I somehow managed to walk by both those destinations several times a day!

 Don’t Be Afraid When You Get Lost, It Will Happen